MRI contrast agent: Gadolinium(III)

-Gd3+ chelates are hydrophilic and do not pass the intact blood–brain barrier.
-Thus, they are useful in enhancing lesions and tumors where blood-brain barrier is compromised and the Gd(III) leaks out.
+Gd3+ chelates are hydrophilic and do not readily cross the intact blood–brain barrier.
+Thus, they are useful in enhancing lesions and tumors where the blood–brain barrier is compromised and the Gd(III) leaks out.
 In the rest of the body, the Gd3+ initially remains in the circulation but then distributes into the interstitial space or is eliminated by the kidneys.